 According to the tablets of the Assyrian merchants from the early 2nd millennium BC, there was a king and a queen at Timelkiya, located in a mountainous environment, near Salahsuwa.
-Timelkiya was at the beginning of an alternative path called the "narrow passage" or the "sukinnu-road" which was, in my point of view, a maritime bypass of the Anatolian peninsula by the west.
+Timelkiya was at the beginning of an alternative path called the "narrow track" or the "sukinnu-road" which was, in my point of view, a maritime bypass of the Anatolian peninsula by the west.

-Many researchers have studied the locations of place names of the tablets of Kanes, without obtaining consensus.
+Many researchers have studied the locations of place names of the tablets of Kanesh, without obtaining consensus.
 This means that the criteria ot the searches were not good.
 This is probably related to how merchants made their trade: the establishment of privileged counters situated very far, avoiding a maximum of taxes requested by the great Karums.

 Recent surveys have detected traces of occupation of the Bronze Age around Tlos, near Telmessos of Lycia, which had been found long ago, out of context, a dagger of the third millennium before J-C.